ZANdewanai/Genshin-Impact-Rich-Presence/README.md

 also uses your drive for storing and deleting a image a lot so might make your pc fans ramp up

-at a later date will hide the tracking windows so they dont get on the way for now i need them for debugging and to know well, where they are
+at a later date will hide the tracking windows so they dont get on the way for now i need them for debugging and to know, well, where they are